Student Vehicle Registration and Parking

 8. The Director of Campus Safety may grant a registration exemption for temporary-use vehicles and can issue temporary use placards for up to 21 days.
-Placards are available at the campus safety office (Tibstra 25) Monday-Friday 8 a.m.- 4 p.m.
+Placards are available at the Department of Campus Safety and Security office (Tibstra 25) Monday - Friday 8 a.m. - 4 p.m.

 1. Obey all posted traffic regulation, speed and parking signs throughout the campus.
 If you have a vehicle, it is your responsibility to know the Vehicle Parking Regulations.

-2. Parking regulations are in effect 7 days a week from August 10 through graduation, this includes Thanksgiving, Christmas, Interim, and Spring breaks.
+2. Parking regulations are in effect seven days a week from August 10 through graduation; this includes Thanksgiving, Christmas, Interim, and Spring breaks.

 3. Reserved and visitors parking spaces are not to be used for student parking.